connorjs/nx-polyglot-example/README.md

 While a polyglot workspace could have a different set of build targets per language or paradigm, I believe standardizing the build targets across all projects and languages improves the developer experience.
-This lessens the learning curve for a developer entering a different part of the solution.
+This lowers the learning curve for a developer entering a different part of the solution.

-Where applicable, I have chosen the .NET term for a target. npm has a few standards, with some common targets popularized in the community, but I have found npm developers expect to check the run scripts and can easily adjust.
+Where applicable, I have chosen the .NET term for a target. npm has few standards, with some common targets popularized in the community, but I have found npm developers expect to check the run scripts and can easily adjust.
 At the original time of writing, I focused on these two technologies primarily.